Singapore Arts Festival

 Three years later, in 2011, the festival made history with the largest-ever outdoor performance at the iconic Esplanade Park.
 This grand event brought together an array of artists and performers, culminating in a spectacular showcase of talent against the backdrop of Singapore’s stunning skyline.

-See also Singapore Night Festival
+See also Food Festivals In Singapore

 Continuing its tradition of innovation, the most recent edition of the festival, held in 2022, mesmerized audiences with an exploration of “The Anatomy of Performance Ritual.”
 This theme provided a platform for newly commissioned works by a diverse mix of local and international artists, sparking thought-provoking conversations and pushing artistic boundaries.